Standard Yahoo Conversion API

 Required and Supported Fields

-The required fields for a successful JSON body POST are described in the table below:
+The required fields for a successful JSON body POST are described in the table below.
+Normalize all values to lowercase.

 Note